 Follow federal, state and local regulations.
-This material is a is classified as hazardous waste.
+This material is classified as a hazardous waste.
 Do not flush material to drain or storm sewer.
-Contract to authorized disposal service that is registered under European Waste Directives.
+Contract to authorized disposal service.

 Nominally empty containers are also classified as hazardous waste and therefore need to be controlled under relevant legislation